 “In your unfailing love you will lead

 In your strength you will guide them

 to your holy dwelling.”

 God does not leave us to wander in the wilderness of our lives, instead He leads us in His unfailing love.
-We who know, understand and trust this love of God, rest in the love He has for us.
+We who know, understand and trust this love of God, thereby entrusting our lives to Him, rest in the love He has for us.